antonlabellarte/antonlabellarte/README.md

-Actually I'm in a Consulting Company partnered with MS, developing in Python, offering consults in 365, Microsoft Azure.
+Actually I'm in a Consulting Company partnered with MS, developing in Python, offering consults in 365, Power Apps & SharePoint.

 ---
 <b>Development tools</b>: